nmwsharp/polyscope-docs/cpp/source/structures/point_cloud/variable_radius.md

 !!! note "Reproducing radius in world units"

+    Remember that point clouds always have a per-structure `radius` parameter which sets a radius for all of the points in the point cloud (and can be adjusted via a slider in the GUI, or via `setPointRadius()`).
+This per-structure parameter makes things a little more complicated when also setting length via a scalar quantity as described here.

-    By default, the point cloud still respects the point radius parameter as adjusted via the slider in the GUI or via `setPointRadius()`.
-The variable radius from the quantity is multiplied by the structure parameter to get the actual radius used.
+    By default, the structure radius parameter is still respected.
+The variable radius from the quantity first scaled such that the largest value is `1.`, and then is multiplied by the structure parameter to get the actual radius used for the points.

-    To properly reproduce a radius in world-coordinate units, you can apply the variable quantity without autoscaling like `cloud->setPointRadiusQuantity(q, false)`.
-This will prevent the auto-scaling of the radii, and also ignore the point radius parameter.
+    This usually gives a reasonable visualization, but makes it difficult to set a precise radius in world units.
+To properly reproduce a radius in world-coordinate units, you can circumvent autoscaling like `cloud->setPointRadiusQuantity(q, false)`.
+This will prevent the auto-scaling of the radii, and also ignore the structure's point radius parameter.

 ??? func "`#!cpp void PointCloud::setPointRadiusQuantity(PointCloudScalarQuantity* quantity, bool autoScale = true)`"